 From tales of travelers falling ill while hiking abroad to harrowing accounts of seriously injured tourists on safari, there are lots of reasons to be curious about what medical evacuation is and why it’s important.

 In technical terms, The Free Dictionary defines medical evacuation as the evacuation of a person (usually by air transportation) to a place where they can receive medical care.

 At first glance, a medical evacuation might seem like a response best suited for an emergency situation involving an extreme athlete or a serious adventure traveler.
 You don’t have to be an avid adventurer or an extreme athlete to find yourself in a situation requiring a medical evacuation though.

-According to the International Travel Health Guide 2019 online edition, the chances of acquiring certain diseases or having an accident while traveling, depend largely on where you travel and what you do while traveling.
+The chances of acquiring certain diseases or having an accident while traveling depend largely on where you travel and what you do while traveling.
 At the very least, a life-threatening illness, injury, or accident requiring a medical evacuation can happen anywhere and at any time.

 When planning a big trip, thinking about what-if’s typically isn’t high on the to-do list.
 From food poisoning to traffic accidents, a seemingly small situation can quickly become serious, especially if you’re in a remote location or a foreign country where you don’t speak the native language.

-So for any traveler, it’s best to find out both what is medical evacuation and how to prepare yourself should you or a member of your family ever need one.
+So, for any traveler, it’s best to find out what is medical evacuation — and how to prepare yourself should you or a member of your family ever need one.